 (k) that in contrast to the relatively flaccid and inert prose of many novelists, Joyce’s prose is multivocally energetic;

 (l) that intelligence is the art of seeing connections between apparently unconnected entities, and Joyce teaches us this art;

 (m) that this novel is fully political because it exceeds the political;

-(n) that it generates Ulysses 2 in our imaginations: there Stephen gains Molly as sexual partner and Leopold as surrogate father; Stephen replaces Rudy, the son whom Leopold lost and laments; and together, Stephen, Leopold and Molly write Ulysses .
+(n) that it generates Ulysses 2 in our imaginations: there Stephen gains Molly as a sexual partner and Leopold as a surrogate father; Stephen replaces Rudy, the son whom Leopold lost and laments; and together, Stephen, Leopold and Molly write Ulysses .